 Whether you need a Portugal online worker visa depends on your nationality and how long you’re going to be employed.
-There are several options on the table for non-EU nationals.
+There are several national visa options on the table for non-EU nationals.

-- Long-term Portugal online worker visa- This visa is necessary for non-EU nationals who want to work in Portugal long-term.
-It’s classified as a type D Schengen visa, enabling you to travel across the Schengen zone freely.
+- Long-term Portugal online worker visa: This visa is necessary for non-EU nationals who want to work in Portugal long-term.
+It’s classified as a type D Schengen Visa, enabling you to travel visa-free across the Schengen zone.

 Portugal Visa Requirements

-Regardless of what type of visa you’re applying for, you must submit a visa application form to the Portuguese embassy or consulate in your home country.
+Regardless of what type of visa you’re applying for, you must submit a visa application form to the Portuguese Embassy or Portuguese Consulate in your home country.
 You must download a Portuguese visa application form for the Schengen Area.

 Portuguese visa processing time varies.
-It can take anywhere from two weeks up to two to three months, so start the Portuguese visa application process with these dates in mind.
+It can take anywhere from two weeks to two to three months, so start the Portuguese visa application process with this in mind.

-The following documentation for Portugal visa requirements are needed:
+The following documentation for Portugal visa requirements is needed:

 - Two passport photos